 Although this list is not inclusive, here are some of the signs of dysgraphia in school-aged children.

-Illegible writing (even with no time limit given)
+- Illegible writing (even without a time limit)

-Inconsistencies between print and cursive, upper and lower case, or sizes, shapes, and slant of letters
+- Inconsistencies between print and cursive, upper and lowercase, or size, shape, and slant of letters

-Expression which does not reflect the student’s other abilities in language and vocabulary (choosing words that are easy to write vs. words that most accurately communicate thought)
+- Expression which does not reflect the child’s other abilities in language and vocabulary

 If your child is dyspgraphic, you are probably nodding in recognition and agreement right now.